 Lead Detection & Monitoring

-Hillmann’s EPA or State Certified Lead Inspectors perform surface investigations of commercial, multi-family and educational institutions to determine the presence of lead-based and lead-containing paint as an aspect of due diligence, prior to renovation or demolition, when damaged or peeling paint is a concern, and where children may occupy a space.
+Hillmann Consulting’s EPA or state-certified lead inspectors handle surface investigations of commercial, multi-family residential, and educational institutions.
+Our teams conduct their research through visual lead inspection, air sampling, soil sampling, XRF lead testing, and lead dust ghost wipe sampling to determine the presence of lead paint, lead-based paint, and lead-containing paint.
+Lead detection and monitoring is an aspect of due diligence, prior to renovation or demolition, when damaged or peeling paint is a concern, and where children may occupy a space.

 The US EPA Renovation, Repair, and Painting (RRP) Rule requires that firms performing renovation, repair, and painting projects that disturb lead-based paint in homes, child care facilities and pre-schools built before 1978 have their firm certified by EPA (or an EPA-authorized state), use certified renovators who are trained by EPA-approved training providers and follow lead-safe work practices.
-This rule has increased public awareness of the need for lead detection and monitoring.
-Lead poisoning is a well-known health threat to children, but lead exposure is also a health threat for those involved in demolition, renovation, or repair projects.
-Hillmann can help safeguard your tenants, employees, workers, and customers from lead exposure.
+This precedent has increased public awareness of the need for lead detection and monitoring.
+Lead poisoning is a well-known health threat to children but lead exposure is also a health threat for those involved in construction, especially in demolition, renovation, or repair projects.
+Hillmann Consulting, LLC can help safeguard your tenants, employees, workers, and customers from hazardous lead exposure.

 New Jersey is one of a few states that has its own licensing program separate from the EPA licensing requirements.
-At Hillmann, we have a team of NJ licensed Risk Assessors and Inspectors as well as NJ licensed Lead Supervisor – Superstructures & Commercial Buildings and NJ licensed Lead Supervisor – Residential & Housing.
+At Hillmann Consulting, we have a team of NJ state-licensed risk assessors and inspectors, certified lead testers, as well as NJ licensed lead supervisor – Superstructures & Commercial Buildings and NJ licensed Lead Supervisor – Residential & Housing.

 - Lead Paint Inspections